saltstack/salt-windows-msi/README.md

 ## Build client requirements

-The build client is where the installer is created.
+The build client is where the msi installer is build.

 - 64bit Windows 10
 - Salt clone in `c:\git\salt\`